gracehopper-jems/sandcastle/README.md

 ![Sandcastle App View](./public/sandcastle_app.png "Sandcastle App View")

-Sandcastle as an in-browser playground where developers can write and visualize an entire application, as well as interact with their database and test out their routes.
+Sandcastle is an in-browser playground where developers can write and visualize an entire application, as well as interact with their database and test out their routes.

 Sandcastle was built with React, Firepad, Firebase, Node.js, Express, Postgres, Sequelize, and Docker.